tum-esi/wade/README.md

 - (o) Interactions: Reihenfolge & Drag n Drop von Interactions
 - (o) Sidebar: Drag and Drop of elements to change order
 - (o) Sidebar: Drag and Drop to add a td/ mashup to a folder/ mashup
+- (+) Virtual Thing: Integrate via import instead of launching a subprocess

 ### LOW PRIO TODO
 - (+) Limit